Everyone is talking about the death of organic reach in social.

 Most marketers aren’t happy about this; after investing significant time, money, and energy into building their social communities, they now have to pay to get their content seen.
 Others say deal with it; after all, what did you expect?

-Integrating paid advertising and audience profiling allows brands to deliver highly-targeted advertising content for maximum results.
-Here’s more about how this works.
+Integrating paid advertising and social media audience profiling allows brands to deliver highly-targeted advertising content for maximum results.
+Here’s more about how audience profile and segmentation works.

 An online sportings goods brand can create segments for its social audience according to gender and favorite sport (determined by social listening), establish a rule that funnels any Twitter user that mentions one of the sports with positive sentiment into their respective buckets, and then serve ads tailored to women soccer lovers, male basketball enthusiasts, and so on.